Last Updated on Tuesday, 21 February 2012 14:15

 Symptoms of Wheat Intolerance and Gluten Intolerance (inc. Celiac Disease)

 The symptoms for wheat intolerance are various and usually have a delayed onset - many hours after eating - or up to 2 or 3 days later.
-This is why it is traditionally difficult for doctors to diagnose.
+This is why it is difficult for doctors to diagnose.
 Symptoms can be:

 - Gastro-intestinal: stomach bloating & pain, diarrhea, flatulence, constipation etc.